 You may want to continue adding layers, but you'll save the map before making any further changes.

-- On the ribbon, click Save and click Save As.
+- On the Contents toolbar, click Save and open and click Save.

 - For Title, type Paris, France, followed by your name or initials.

 - For Tags, type location, Eiffel Tower, water fountains, and press Enter.

 Three tags are created.

 - For Summary, type Map of Paris, showing the location of the Eiffel Tower, and of public water fountains.

 - Click Save map.

 The map is saved to your ArcGIS Online account.